Tetsuya Kakihara arrives with a revamped and interesting sound in his new mini-album, “Call Me”.

 Perfect rock instrumental with an addictive/strong bassline throughout the chorus (some of you might miss it when you listen to the song at first but on a second listen there it is the bass adding spice to the chorus).

 6 – Cheers!!

 Not the best track to end the album but nevertheless an interesting track.
-Up-tempo punk-rock instrumental that works very well in the song the only problem for me are the trumpets… I just don’t see them fitting in the song.
+Up-tempo punk-rock instrumental that works very well in the song the only problem for me is the trumpets… I just don’t see them fitting into the song.

 Call Me is available for purchase at CDJAPAN.